Territorial evolution of Russia: Tsarist Russia

-After a period of political instability between 1598 and 1613, which became known as the Time of Troubles, the Romanovs came to power (1613) and the expansion-colonization process of the Tsardom continued.
-While western Europe colonized the New World, the Tsardom of Russia expanded overland – principally to the east, north and south.
+After a period of political instability between 1598 and 1613, which became known as the Time of Troubles, the Romanovs came to power in 1613 and the expansion-colonization process of the tsardom continued.
+While Western Europe colonized the New World, the Tsardom of Russia expanded overland – principally to the east, north and south.

-This continued for centuries; by the end of the 19th century, the Russian Empire reached from the Baltic Sea, to the Black Sea, to the Pacific Ocean, and for some time included colonies in the Americas (1732–1867) and a short-lived unofficial colony in Africa (1889) in present-day Djibouti.
+This continued for centuries; by the end of the 19th century, the Russian Empire reached from the Baltic Sea, to the Black Sea, to the Pacific Ocean, and for some time included colonies in the Americas (1732–1867) and an unofficial colony in Africa (1889) in present-day Djibouti that lasted only a month.

-Expansion into Asia
+Expansion into Asia and the Caucasus

 The first stage from 1582 to 1650 resulted in North-East expansion from the Urals to the Pacific.
 Geographical expeditions mapped much of Siberia.
 The second stage from 1785 to 1830 looked South to the areas between the Black Sea and the Caspian Sea.
 The key areas were Armenia and Georgia, with some better penetration of the Ottoman Empire, and Persia.
 By 1829, Russia controlled all of the Caucasus as shown in the Treaty of Adrianople of 1829.
 The third era, 1850 to 1860, was a brief interlude jumping to the East Coast, annexing the region from the Amur River to Manchuria.
 The fourth era, 1865 to 1885 incorporated Turkestan, and the northern approaches to India, sparking British fears of a threat to India in the Great Game.

 Historian Michael Khodarkovsky describes Tsarist Russia as a "hybrid empire" that combined elements of continental and colonial empires.
 According to Kazakh scholar Kereihan Amanzholov, Russian colonialism had "no essential difference with the colonialist policies of Britain, France, and other European powers".
-Qing China defeated Russia in the early Sino-Russian border conflicts, although the Russian Empire later acquired Outer Manchuria in the Amur Annexation.
+Qing China defeated Russia in the early Sino-Russian border conflicts, although the Russian Empire later acquired Outer Manchuria in the Amur Annexation through the 1858 Treaty of Aigun from China.
 During the Boxer Rebellion, the Russian Empire invaded Manchuria in 1900, and the Blagoveshchensk massacre occurred against Chinese residents on the Russian side of the border.
 Russian Empire reached its maximum territory in Asia with the Russo-Japanese War, where after its defeat, Russia ceded Manchuria, southern Sakhalin, Russian Dalian, and Port Arthur to Japan with the Treaty of Portsmouth, though Russia kept the northern portion of the Chinese Eastern Railway.

 Table of changes

-Czarist and imperial Russia's territorial gains and losses, up to the 1905 Russian Revolution, listed chronologically:
+Changes in territory to the Tsardom of Russia and Russian Empire, from 1547 to 1905, listed chronologically: